pohl-michel/time-series-forecasting-with-UORO-RTRL-LMS-and-linear-regression/README.md

 Pohl, Michel, et al. “Prediction of the Position of External Markers Using a Recurrent Neural Network Trained With Unbiased Online Recurrent Optimization for Safe Lung Cancer Radiotherapy.”
 ArXiv:2106.01100 [Cs, Eess], June 2021. arXiv.org, http://arxiv.org/abs/2106.01100.
 Please consider citing our article if you use this code in your research.

-The data provided in the directory "1.
-Input time series sequences" consists of the three-dimensional position of external markers placed on the chest and abdomen of healthy individuals breathing during intervals from 73s to 222s.
+The data provided in the directories "1.
+Input time series sequences" and "Original data" consists of the three-dimensional position of external markers placed on the chest and abdomen of healthy individuals breathing during intervals from 73s to 222s.
 The markers move because of the respiratory motion, and their position is sampled at approximately 10Hz.
-The same data was used in the following article:
+The same data was used and described in the following article:
 Krilavicius, Tomas, et al. “Predicting Respiratory Motion for Real-Time Tumour Tracking in Radiotherapy.”
 ArXiv:1508.00749 [Physics], Aug.
 2015. arXiv.org, http://arxiv.org/abs/1508.00749.

 Our implementation of RTRL is based on chapter 15 ("Dynamically Driven Recurrent Networks") of the following book :